CrySyS/can-log-infector/README.md

 * data: the data part of the can message

 ## Usage
 Run the corr_attack_generator.py from the src/corr_attack_generator folder with the necessary arguments:

 1. -if   / --input_file
 2. -at   / --attack_type:  choices: const, random, delta, add_incr, add_decr, change_incr or change_decr
-    3. -ad / --attack_data (if const or delta attack_type)
+3. -ad   / --attack_data:  (if const or delta attack_type)
-    4. -ai / --attacked_id: **in decimal form**
+4. -ai   / --attacked_id:  in hexadecimal form without the '0x'prefix
 5. -o    / --offset:       data offset
 6. -w    / --width:        data width
 7. -st   / --start_time:   float, given in percent

 ## License
 This work is shared under the GNU LGPLv3 license.
 (See LICENSE.txt)